-Year 4 children are expected to: To support this, you could say: apply their knowledge of root words, prefixes and suffixes, both to read aloud and to understand the meaning of new words they meet Can you find a word which begins with the prefix dis-?
+Year 3 children are expected to: To support this, you could say: apply their growing knowledge of root words, prefixes and suffixes, both to read aloud and to understand the meaning of new words they meet Can you find a word which begins with the prefix dis-?
 What does the prefix anti- mean?
-So what could this new word mean? develop positive attitudes to reading and an understanding of what they have read What happened in your story?
+So what might this new word mean? develop positive attitudes to reading and an understanding of what they have read What happened in your story?
 What kind of text would you like to read next? listen to and discuss a wide range of fiction, poetry, plays, non-fiction and reference books What did you think about?
-Shall we go and watch a play about?
-Have you ever read a poem? use dictionaries to check the meaning of words they have read I'm not quite sure what it means either - shall we use a dictionary? increase their familiarity with a wide range of books, including fairy stories, myths and legends, and retell some of these orally What genre is this text?
-What happens in the story of?
+Shall we go and watch a play about? use dictionaries to check the meaning of words they have read If you're not sure what a word means, what could you do? increase their familiarity with a wide range of books, including fairy stories, myths and legends, and retell some of these orally What genre is this text?
+Can you tell me the story of?
 Do you know any myths?
-Could you tell a bedtime story?

-identify themes and conventions within texts What message do you think this story is trying to tell us? prepare poems and playscripts to read aloud and to perform, showing understanding through intonation, tone, volume and action Would you like to read a poem to us after dinner?
-This part of the script is a troll speaking; how might they say it? discuss words and phrases that capture the reader's interest and imagination What an interesting use of words; why do you think the author chose those? recognise some forms of poetry, e.g. free verse, narrative poetry Do you know what kind of poem this is?
-What can you see? check that the text makes sense to them What do you think that is saying? explain the meaning of new words in context What does mean?
-I'm not quite sure.
-I thought it meant ask questions to improve their understanding of the text Is there anything you want to ask that you're not sure about? draw inferences, such as inferring characters' feelings, thoughts and motives How do you think is feeling?
+Year 3 children are expected to: To support this, you could say: identify themes and conventions within texts What message do you think this story is trying to tell us? prepare poems and playscripts to read aloud and to perform, showing understanding through intonation, tone, volume and action Would you like to read a poem to us after dinner?
+This part of the script is a troll speaking; how might they say it? discuss words and phrases that capture the reader's interest and imagination What an interesting use of words; why do you think the author chose those? recognise some forms of poetry, e.g. free verse, narrative poetry Do you know what kind of poem this is? check that the text makes sense to them Did you understand that? discuss their understanding of the text What do you think that means? explain the meaning of new words in context What does mean?
+I've never heard of that before. ask questions to improve their understanding of the text Is there anything you want to ask that you're not sure about? draw inferences such as inferring characters' feelings, thoughts and motives How do you think is feeling?
 What makes you think that?
-Why did he make that choice? predict what might happen from the details stated and implied If they, what might they do next?
+Why did he make that choice?

+Year 3 children are expected to: To support this, you could say: predict what might happen from the details stated and implied If they just, what might they do next?
 Who could it be?
 What makes you think that? identify the main ideas drawn from more than one paragraph and summarise these So, what has this part of the story been about?
-Have you spotted a theme in the story? identify how language, structure and presentation contribute to meaning Why do you think the author has used in the text? retrieve and record information from non-fiction texts Can you find the part where?
+Have you spotted a theme in the story? identify how language, structure and presentation contribute to meaning Why do you think the author has used in the text? retrieve and record information from non-fiction texts What did?
 Which part tells you about? participate in discussion about both books that are read to them and those they can read themselves, taking turns and listening to what others say Would you like me to read this page?
 What did you think of?
 I thought that Do you think would like this book?
 What makes you think that?